Average DUPR Rating by Age: When Do Pickleball Players Peak?

 Why does pickleball age so gracefully?

-- Smaller court: At 20×44 feet, the pickleball court requires less ground to cover than tennis (78 feet long).
-Speed and endurance matter less.
+• Smaller court: At 20×44 feet, the pickleball court takes up less area than a tennis court (78 feet long and width).
+Pace and stamina aren’t as important.

-- Soft game dominance: At the highest levels, the "dinking" game and patience at the kitchen line are often more important than power.
-This favors experience and touch over raw athleticism.
+• Soft game dominance: At the top level, the “dinking” game and patience at the kitchen line are more important than power.
+This suits experienced players with good touch rather than pure athletes.

-- Strategy compounds: Court positioning, shot selection, and reading opponents improve with experience.
-A player with 20 years of racket sport knowledge has a genuine edge.
+• Strategy compounds: Court positioning, shot selection and reading the game from your opponents all improve with experience.
+A player with 20 years of racket sport experience has genuine expertise.

 The Gender Gap: How It Changes with Age